 Boon for merchants

-The adoption of financial services in Myanmar is evident with the numbers stated at the beginning of the article.
-Those merchants who are underserved by conventional financial institutions can easily open their account with mobile wallet service providers and start accepting digital payments via mobile devices.
+The adoption of financial services in Myanmar is evident in the numbers stated at the beginning of the article.
+Those merchants who are underserved by conventional financial institutions can easily open their accounts with mobile wallet service providers and start accepting digital payments via mobile devices.